Tula Giannini, PhD, MLS, MM, BM

-My research and experience focuses on Information science, digital culture, archives, museums and libraries and with interdisciplinary work as a musicologist, curator, performer, writer and poet.
+My research and experience focus on Information science, digital culture, archives, museums and libraries and with interdisciplinary work as a musicologist, manuscript palaeographer, curator, flute performance, writer and poet.

 Digital Interaction Matters by T. Giannini 2017

 Seeing digital in the museum Brings meaning and reasonBright lightsRising to new heightsSo many colors and shadesReal life seems to fadeDigital art Touches my heartSees me and interactsI matter in the museumI'll be coming back

 Poem: Ode to Hope by Tula Giannini - on to the War in Ukraine

 Poem: Beyond Human by Tula Giannini - from EVA London Conference Symposium.

 Dean Giannini speaking at student orientation at Pratt iSchool, 2017